sreemadhu2609-pixel/DEEP-LEARNING-MODELS-FOR-ENHANCED-THYROID-DISEASE-DETECTION/README.md

+ "This project is a fork of [Kethan Reddy Yanamala's original work](https://github.com/kethanreddyyanamala/DEEP-LEARNING-MODELS-FOR-ENHANCED-THYROID-DISEASE-DETECTION )."
+This ensures proper attribution.

  # Thyroid Nodule Detection & Symptom Checker

 This repository contains a comprehensive system for thyroid nodule detection and symptom analysis, developed as a two-part project: